 WHY IT’S SO HARD TO DECIDE?

 Ever happened to take months to decide which house to buy?
-Or puzzle between insurance A and B?
+Or which insurance to pick?

 You aren’t alone… It used to happen to me all the time.